 The tonsillectomy diet can be a double-edged sword.
 On the one hand, the nutrition derived from solid foods is essential for out overall health and recovery from tonsillectomy surgery.
 The very act of swallowing also helps the throat recover.
 On the other hand, pushing foods past the raw and tender area of the tonsil beds after they’ve been cut and in many cases cauterized, can cause excruciating pain and, even bleeding.
-We need to go slow as we formulate our tonsillectomy diet.
+We need to go slow.

-Liquids: The best friend of any tonsillectomy patient
+Liquids: The best friend of any tonsillectomy diet